evgenytsydenov/ieee118_power_flow_data/README.md

 ## How to Use

+Power flow cases built using the latest release version of the pipeline can be downloaded [from the release page](https://github.com/evgenytsydenov/ieee118_power_flow_data/releases/latest) (see, the "Samples" archives).

+To customize the pipeline or to build power flow cases manually:
-1. Download the source code (see [how to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).
+1. Download the source code [from the latest release](https://github.com/evgenytsydenov/ieee118_power_flow_data/releases/latest) or [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
 2. Go to the project directory, create and activate a virtual environment, install project dependencies [with poetry](https://python-poetry.org/docs/basic-usage/#installing-dependencies) or [pip](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
+3. Add customizations or tune parameters that are listed [in definitions](definitions.py) and used in the computation.
-3. Run `main.py` script in the activated environment.
+4. Run `main.py` script in the activated environment.
+It is also possible to add the project directory to `PYTHONPATH` and run `dvc repro` in the terminal.
-4. After completing all the stages, the power flow cases will be saved in the folder "samples" in the project directory.
+5. After completing all the stages, the power flow cases will be saved in the folder "samples" in the project directory.

-Some parameters used in the computation are listed [in definitions](definitions.py) and can be tuned.

 ## License and Copyright